Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 <!-- md:option INTERVAL -->

-:   Refresh interval to download the list, must be a minimum of 3600 seconds (an hour).
+:   Cache refresh interval (in seconds) to keep the list, must be a minimum of 3600 seconds (an hour).
+After this time has expired, the blocklist will be refrshed.

-      - 43200: 12 hours
+      - `43200`: 12 hours
-      - 86400: 24 hours
+      - `86400`: 24 hours

 <!-- md:option MAX_IPS -->

-:   This is the maximum number of IP addresses to use from the list, a value of `0` means all IPs (see note below).
+:   This is the maximum number of entries to load from a list, a value of ++0++ means all entries (see note below).
-        If you add an ipset with 50,000 IPs, and you set this value to 20,000; then you will only block the first 20,000.
+        If you add a blocklist with 50,000 entries, and you set this value to 20,000; then you will only load the first 20,000 entries within the blocklist.

 <!-- md:option URL -->